-Menu descriptions play an important role in the Restaurant Menu Design.
+Restaurant menu descriptions play an important role in the restaurant menu design.
 In most restaurants, descriptions are basically a list of all the ingredients that are used to prepare the dish.
-Menu descriptions can be so much more!
+A stellar restaurant menu descriptions can be so much more than that!

 Use your Menu Descriptions to tell a story to your customers, paint a savoury picture in their heads, that leaves them salivating and ordering for more.

 An ideal restaurant menu description is one that is short, explains what the dish is, and ultimately, makes the customer want to order it.
 Avoid long, incomprehensible food descriptions that leave the customers puzzled about what the dish actually is.
 If customers don’t understand the restaurant menu description, they are most likely to not order that item, and hence this makes it imperative that you avoid making these cardinal menu design mistakes.

 A few lines that tell the story behind the food on the plate and evoke senses in the reader while recounting the ingredients and the process of creating the masterpiece can be considered as a good item description.
 However, easier than said than done, creating a perfect balance between appetizing sounding description, yet keeping it short and interesting is can be quite tricky.